SkyWars/SkyWars/docs/skywars/configuring-kits.md

 # https://dabo.guru/projects/skywars/configuring-kits
 # #########

+# Note that to enable most of these kits, you must enable economy support in main-config.yml.
 bowman:
   # This kit has a cost of $100.
 The cost is charged every game in which it is used.
   cost: 100